RickOtter/Tocumwal-Archive-website/readme.md

 I learnt ways of coding that i wasn't familiar with like changing svg properties, adding a vignette, and creating a parallax effect, and javascript transitions and animations

-include the live link to your project (see 10.3 Going online).

 _I've only made comments in index.html and style.css (other pages are essentially the same)_